ra-jeev/write-assist-ai/README.md

 # Write Assist AI

 The WriteAssistAI extension for VSCode utilizes OpenAI APIs to offer AI-powered writing assistance for markdown, LaTeX and plain text files.
-This extension allows users to rephrase, summarize, or expand their current text, as well as provide suggestions for short headlines for selected text.
+It comes with some default actions to rephrase selected text, or perform tasks like tone change, summarize, expand etc. These actions are completely configurable through the extension's settings.

 ## 🎯 Features

 This AI text assistant provides a range of writing styles for you to select from.
-To access these styles, as well as other features, simply select the text you want to rewrite in a supported file.
+To access these styles, and other features, simply select the text you want to rewrite in a supported file.
 Then, click on the Code Actions 💡 tooltip and choose the desired action.

 ![Extension Demo](/assets/images/WriteAssistAiDemo.gif)